ardavanghaffari/programming-puzzles/powerset/README.md

 Space Complexity is also $O(n * 2^n)$.
 We will have $n$ recursive function calls on the call stack, each of which requires $O(2^n)$ space to store all of its subsets.

+### Iterative solution
+This is the iterative implementation of the recursive solution.
+A simple loop suffices and there is no need for an explicit stack.
+Time and space complexity is $O(n * 2^n)$ as we iterate $n$ times and each iteration constructs a powerset.

 ### Bit manipulation solution
 The implementation consists of a nested for loop.
 For an input with $n$ elements, the outer loop executes $2^n$ times, generating all the binary representations from 0 to $2^n - 1$, each